hpe-dev-incubator/hpe-dev-portal/content/event/hpe-discover.md

 June 24, 2021

-In the Hack Shack, you’ll find experts offering talks on a wide variety of topics, from Kubernetes and MLOps to data fabric and security.
-Hack Shack Workshops will be available on June 24th to all levels with some aimed specifically at beginners.
+HPE DEV will offer five Hack Shack Workshops on Day 3 at Discover 2021.
+In each session, experts will cover topics from Kubernetes and MLOps to data fabric and security, followed by hands-on workshops.
+These workshops will be available to all levels with some aimed specifically at beginners.
 The team will be available throughout the week to answer any questions you may have.
-You’ll also have opportunities to win prizes by participating in fun and informative games!
-A list of planned sessions, workshops and times will be coming soon.
+To view available sessions, click <a href="https://content.attend.hpe.com/go/virtualplatform.catalogue/?l=1045&locale=en_US">here</a> to view the HPE Discover 2021 catalog under Technical Sessions and Training and enter HPE DEV in the keyword search.